Keeping your staff accountable doesn’t mean hovering over their shoulders all the time…

 You can literally build out checklists for any procedure you want, but one of the most common ones are for opening and closing the restaurant.

 Building out detailed checklists for both opening and closing the restaurant will be really valuable because it makes sure you repeatedly set up for success every single day.

 There are so many things that cannot be controlled in a bar, so anywhere you are able to build some repeatable structure into the day to day you should be doing this.

-Click the Schedule a Chat button at the top of this page to schedule a chat with our team today, or you can also choose to Start a Free Trial to get a more hands-on look at how BevSpot is going to help you run a better business.
+Click Schedule a Chat to schedule a chat with our team today, or you can also choose to Start a Free Trial to get a more hands-on look at how BevSpot is going to help you run a better business.